StrataReportsStrataReportsStrataReports

 Fire Safety

-The building has demonstrated consistent and proactive fire safety management, including annual fire equipment inspections, timely remediation of deficiencies, and significant upgrades such as the replacement of the fire alarm panel in early 2025.
-A recent kitchen fire (Aug 2025) was contained, but resulted in sprinkler-related water damage to several units; mitigation is ongoing and an official report is pending.
-Suite access may be required for further fire equipment remediation.
-Overall, the building is compliant with fire safety standards and continues to invest in system upgrades and professional oversight.
+Fire safety is managed proactively, with annual equipment inspections, prompt deficiency remediation, and a fire alarm panel replaced in early 2026.
+A contained kitchen fire in August 2026 caused sprinkler-related water damage to several units; mitigation is ongoing and a report is pending.
+Suite access may be needed for further remediation.
+The building remains compliant with fire-safety standards.

 Legal And Civil ResolutionIMPORTANT

-As of August 29, 2025, the strata council is actively involved in ongoing Civil Resolution Tribunal (CRT) litigation concerning a 21st-floor unit, specifically related to water damage mitigation chargebacks from incidents in 2024.
-Legal counsel is representing the strata, and the Council President is acting as the designated representative.
-Multiple claims from the same unit remain unresolved, with counterclaims filed for full mitigation costs.
-Additionally, the strata enforces a strict bylaw prohibiting short-term rentals, with significant fines and legal action for violations.
-These legal matters could have financial implications for the strata and unit owners until resolved.
+As of August 2026 the council is in ongoing Civil Resolution Tribunal litigation over water-damage chargebacks tied to a 21st-floor unit (incidents in 2025), with legal counsel engaged and the Council President as designated representative.
+Multiple claims from the unit remain unresolved, with counterclaims filed.
+The strata also enforces a strict short-term-rental ban.
+These matters carry potential financial implications until resolved.

 Legal Actions